Precision tools including a caliper and magnifying glass for design verification and validation.

 This stage involves a series of tests, inspections, and analyses to answer questions like: Does this component have the right dimensions?
 Does the material meet the strength requirements?
 Does the software execute the correct commands?
 Verification is an internal-facing process that confirms the product is built right, is safe, and performs according to its technical specifications before it ever reaches a user.

-What is Design Validation?
+And What About Design Validation?

 Design validation takes a different perspective.
 Its purpose is to ensure the product you built actually meets the needs of the end-user and is suitable for its intended use in a real-world environment.
 While verification is about meeting technical specs, validation is about satisfying user requirements.
 It answers the crucial question: Does this product solve the problem it was designed to solve?